WildcatKSS/gekko-scripts/README.md

 This script will monthly update the crypto trading bot Gekko and the additional strategies.

 ### Gekko-service
-Gekko-install.sh will run this script and:
+This script will:
-1. install Gekko as a service
+1. Create a Gekko service
-1. start the service at system boot.
+1. Start Gekko